 Without inhibition, we use our fingers to grab that pigeon leg...

-Carefully placed in just the right bowl, the pigeon leg “stands” on a serving of pigeon liver sauce.
-Thanks to the shaved mushroom garnishings, this appetizer has an honest flavor - as if a pigeon walked across the forest floor.
+Carefully placed in a suitable bowl, the pigeon leg “stands” on a serving of pigeon liver sauce.
+Thanks to the shaved mushroom garnishings, this appetizer has an honest flavor - like a pigeon walking across the forest floor.

 The signature sourdough bread is moist on the inside and crunchy on the outside.
-It is prepared daily and in order to reduce food waste, leftovers are used for the following day's dishes.
+It is prepared daily, and to reduce food waste, leftovers are used for the following day's dishes.

 Char from the nearby Val Lumnezia is served with caramelized cream and a hint of fir oil: